MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/adapters/testing-and-debugging-adapters/index.md

 ## Debugging Adapters
+### JavaScript adapters
+You can debug JavaScript code in JavaScrit adapters by using the `WL.Logger` API.
+Available logging levels, from least to most verbose, are: `WL.Logger.error`, `WL.Logger.warn, `WL.Logger.info` and `WL.Logger.debug`.

+The logs are then printed to the log file of the application server.
+Be sure to set the server verbosity level accordingly, otherwise you will not see the logging in the log file.

+### Java adapters
 Before an adapter's Java code can be debugged, Eclipse needs to be configured as follows:

 1. **Maven integration** - Starting Eclipse Kepler (v4.3), Maven support is built-in in Eclipse.